-It is with great pleasure that we present the Judging Panel for the Aesthetica Creative Writing Award 2016.
+It is with great pleasure that we present the Judges and the Reading Panel for the Aesthetica Creative Writing Award.

 Our judges are successful literary professionals who have previously judged numerous writing awards.

 They are passionate about new and inspiring works that demonstrate creativity and excellence.

 Journalist and Literary Critic

 Arifa Akbar is a freelance journalist, critic and columnist.
 She is the curator of a new literary festival launching at King’s Place, London, in 2017, and she is deputy editor of Wasafiri magazine of international contemporary writing.
 She is a regular newspaper reviewer on Sky News, and she has written for the FT, The Guardian, and the i paper.

 Professor Oz Hardwick